rileyjshaw/git-cheatsheet/README.md

 git stash pop  #pops the latest stashed state and reapplys the changes git stash list  #shows list of stashes
 ```
-There's more to stashing than this, but I reserve stash for quickly hiding the dirty parts of a branch (eg if I want to change branches without committing changes).
+There's more to stashing than this, but I reserve `git stash` for quickly hiding the dirty parts of a branch (if I want to change branches without committing changes, for example).
 I prefer to treat the stash as a stack with ideal size 0 or 1.

 ##Tagging
 Tagging can be super useful if you're working on a repository with [semantic versioning](http://semver.org/):